The Instructions of

 Although their places can be seen, they are not there.

-When the earth opens up its mouth, it reckons him [the thief] and swallows him up,
+When the earth opens up its mouth, it reckons him [the thief] and

 And it drowns them in the deep;